peperoni60/drupal-docker/README.md

 ### Install Drupal website with default values <a name="default"></a>

 To install a Drupal website with default values execute the script **drush-si.sh** in PhpStorm (mark `drush-si.sh`, then press Ctrl+Shift+F10).
 This will download Drupal if necessary, create a database if necessary, install Drupal within this database and open the site in your browser.
+The default credentials (if not changed in the environment are user "me" with password "me".

+> **Note**
+    The current image woodby/php:5.6 does not support "drush si".
+If you need to use php 5.6, stop the containers, temporarily switch to php 7.0 in the environment file and start the containers again with `startup.sh`.
+After the site has been installed, you can stop the containers again, switch back to php 5.6, and restart the containers.

+> **Tip**
-> To manually open your new site point your browser at “http:\/\/www.*PROJECT_NAME_PLAIN*.local” (or “http://*subnet*.101” if you could not change /etc/hosts).
+    To manually open your new site point your browser at “http:\/\/www.*PROJECT_NAME_PLAIN*.local” (or “http://*subnet*.101” if you could not change /etc/hosts).
 PhpMyAdmin is reachable via “http:\/\/pma.*PROJECT_NAME_PLAIN*.local”, Mailhog via “http:\/\/mail.*PROJECT_NAME_PLAIN*.local” (or their IP addresses). **You must'nt specify a port number** as described in the documentation of Docker4Drupal (http://docker4drupal.org)

 ### Install Drupal with custom values <a name="custom"></a>